-She thought the insecurity could be from downloads.
+She thought her feeling of insecurity could be from downloads.
 The memories were not her own.
 She recalled an older woman, a chain smoker, with a rough voice.
-These memories were from a singer in New York City.
-The drapes behind the woman, the voice teacher, Ruth, were opened.
+The memories were from a singer in New York City.
+The drapes behind the voice teacher, Ruth, were opened.
 Batresh could see they were in a skyscraper.

 Batresh was brought out of her reverie by a woman sitting down in front of her.
 The woman had short dark hair, wore a black polyester pant suit and no make-up.
 More people were arriving.
 To her left, tenors would be seated, and to her right, altos.

-She looked out into the auditorium of Powell Symphony Hall.
-Empty audience chairs were covered with red-velour.
+She looked out into Powell Symphony Hall.
+Empty audience chairs were covered with red velour.
 The carpet was crimson, the walls, cream colored with gold-leaf ornaments.
 She thought it looked like the inside of a wedding cake.